There are many different tragedies that people tell.

 Yes, Regina felt she needed to be properly dramatic.
 She needed catharsis, and if it took her writing like a heart-broken Juliet then by God, she would write like a heart-broken Juliet.

 It breaks me a little more every time I see him happy—happier—without me.
-And it kills me because of how one cannot love a stranger, no matter who they used to be.
-My heart is full of words, yet I can’t get him to understand that I loved him.
+And it kills me because one cannot love a stranger, no matter who they used to be.

-hissed at them to please shut up because I can’t hear a thing, dang it!
+hissed at them to please shut up because I can’t hear a bleeding thing, damn it!

 Regina was fed up.
-Drew was having his third identity crisis in as many months and she was tired of him and replacement-Regina discussing it, so she jumped in to clear things up in a rare moment of complete idiocy.
+Drew was having his third identity crisis in as many months and she was tired of him and replacement-

 Sighing, Regina decided to jump in the deep end.
 “Look, I want to help you,” she said, silently adding “If only to get you and

 your sycophants to shut up.”

 His eyes widened.
 “You want to help?”

 Rolling her eyes, she said, “You’ve got to stop projecting a version of me and basing your actions around the projection.